You know what you need to do. You know how you need to do it. You just don’t have the money to pay for it. Sound familiar?

 - Total dollars needed.

-Contact possible partners and CMS vendors to get a sense of the funds needed for your project.
+Contact possible freelancers, partners and CMS vendors to get a sense of the funds needed for your project.
 You will be more credible if you can talk with some specificity about costs.

 - A real project plan.

 Don’t wait for it to happen — you have to ask.
 First, get in front of those who can support the request.
 Next, your boss.
-Then others with power and influence on campus — maybe the dean of one of your schools or a new executive everyone seems to be paying attention to.
+Then others with power and influence on campus — maybe the dean of one of your schools or a new executive everyone on campus seems to be paying attention to.
 Ultimately, you need to go to the person who holds the purse strings.

 - Make it an in-person request.